 When adjusting wardrobe doors, the only thing you’ll need is a standard screwdriver with a tip that fits the wardrobe’s screws.
 It’s best not to use a power drill as it could slip and risk damaging the door.

-As you can see from the image below, each screw on your wardrobe’s hinge moves the door in a different direction.
+As you can see from the image below, each screw on your wardrobe’s hinge moves the door in a different direction (need some new soft close hinges? click here!).
 Screw A adjusts the door side to side, screw B adjusts the door up and down, and screw C adjusts the door in and out.
 Use this diagram as a guide when aligning your wardrobe doors.

 If this is the case, you’ll need to loosen or tighten the side-to-side screws (screw A) to move the door to the right or left.